 Pamplin College of Business

 - Tuesday/Thursday 11:00 - 12:30

 Education and Certification

-Dr. Kadlec's primary areas of research include: information assimilation, liquidity, security offerings, and mutual funds.
-His research on how information is incorporated into security prices is internationally recognized and has had a significant impact on the practice of finance.
-In 2000 his study documenting errors in the pricing of mutual fund shares was presented to the Securities and Exchange Commission (SEC) and was the centerpiece of an academic and practitioner conference held by the Investment Company Institute (ICI).
-Professor Kadlec's research has been presented at numerous academic institutions including Indiana University, Purdue, MIT, University of Chicago, Maryland, North Carolina, Texas, and Wharton.
+Dr. Kadlec's areas of research include: information assimilation in markets, transaction costs, asset pricing, agency conflicts in institutional investment management, and mutual funds.
+His research is internationally recognized and has had a significant impact on the practice of investment management.
+In 2000 his study documenting errors in the pricing of mutual fund shares was presented to the Securities and Exchange Commission (SEC) and was featured at an academic and practitioner conference held by the Investment Company Institute.
+In 2013 his paper on mutual fund trading costs was featured in the Economist and received the Graham and Dodd award by the Financial Analysts Journal.
+Professor Kadlec's research has been presented at Investment Management Consultants Association (IMCA) annual meetings, Morningtar, Mutual Fund Directors Forum, National Bureau of Economic Research (NBER), Plexus, the Q-group, and numerous academic institutions including Indiana University, Purdue, MIT, University of Chicago, Maryland, North Carolina, Texas, Wharton, and Wisconsin.
 His research appears on the programs of national finance meetings on a regular basis and is published in the Journal of Finance, the Journal of Financial Economics, and Review of Financial Studies.